Abigail Ann

 How Do I Drive Traffic to My Website?
 (Featuring Grayson Robinson)

-Recently, Create & Collab. has added an SEO expert to the team!
-Grayson started as an intern and is now a paid partner that works on the SEO strategies for my web design clients.
-He’s a BRAIN.
-I’ve included him on this blog post to share a little bit about what SEO is and why it’s so important to have a strategy like this to drive traffic to your website.
+Recently, I started a collaboration with Grayson Robinson.
+He started as an intern with Create & Collab. to learn more about web design and fell in love with the SEO side of things!
+I’ve included him in this blog post to share a little bit about what SEO is and why it’s so important to have a strategy to drive traffic to your website.

 What is SEO and Why Is It Important?